Provence: Legendary Light, Wind and Wine

 Nîmes is an hour’s drive from the sunny Côtes du Rhône region.
 Here you’ll follow one of France's favorite wine roads, weaving through a rustic landscape carpeted with vines and peppered with warm stone villages.
 The lovingly tended vines of the Côtes du Rhône — grown on the côtes, or hillsides, of the Rhône River Valley — make wines that are delightful on your palate yet easy on your pocketbook.
 Traveling in May we see the selection of just the best spring shoots on these gnarly old vines.

-Provence was first planted with grapes by the Greeks, around 600 B.C.
-Romans built on what the Greeks started, realizing even back then that here in Provence the stony soil, mild winters and long, hot summers were ideal for producing great wine.
+This region was first planted with grapes by the Greeks, around 600 B.C.
+Romans built upon what the Greeks started, realizing even back then that here in Provence the stony soil, mild winters and long, hot summers were ideal for producing great wine.

 Most villages have winemaking co-ops, offering a handy one-stop place to taste the various wines.
 My friend and fellow tour guide Sabine Leteinturier is joining us to be sure I get the fine points of Provençal culture just right.

-Sabine: Wait until you get to taste these wines.
+Sabine: Wait until you taste these wines.
 This is the Caveau de Gigondas.
-It's a cooperative.
+It’s a cooperative.

-Within the Côtes du Rhône, villages like Gigondas have many family-run wineries.
+Within the Cotes du Rhone, villages like Gigondas have family-run wineries.
 Visitors are presented with a list and from that they can sample from an enticing selection.
 The tiny sampling bottles are filled directly from the barrel.
-Because you're buying direct from the grower, prices are excellent.
+Because you’re buying direct from the grower, prices are excellent.
 Vintners are happy to work with you — if they can figure out what you want.
-Knowing what you like — drier, full-bodied, more fruity, less tannic and so on — is helpful.
+Knowing what you like — drier, full-bodied, more fruity, less tannic, and so on — is helpful.
 And knowing the term in French is even more helpful.

-Rick: If I'm shopping for wine, I'm often thinking, like most Americans of the grape.
-I'm thinking like a Merlot or Sarah or something like this...
+Rick: If I’m shopping for wine, I’m often thinking, I think like most Americans of the grape.
+I’m looking for a Merlot or Syrah or something like this…

-Sabine: Terrior describes the physical condition, the climatic condition of where the vineyard is.
-So, you have a reference to the soil, the slope, how much sun it gets.
+Sabine: Terroir describes the physical condition, the climatic condition of where the vineyard is.
+So, in that you have a reference on the soil, the slope, how much sun it gets.

 Rick: So if you know the terroir, you know the personality of the wine.

-Rick: So, you come into a place like this and you have about 50 different selections, how do you know which wine you want?
+Rick: So, you come into a place like this and you’ve got like 50 different selections, how on earth do you know which wine you want?

-Sabine: Well the first thing you have to decide is; what's for dinner?
-Are you going to have grilled meat, game, a strong meat with a sauce?
+Sabine: Well, the first thing you have to decide is: what’s for dinner?
+Are you going to have, shall we have grilled meat, are we going to have game, a strong meat with a sauce?
 And then we select the wine.

-Rick: So you go to a friends house and they're serving some game with a spicy sauce and they come up with an off the wall wine... you're aware of that?
+Rick: So, you go to a friend’s house and they’re serving some game with a spicy sauce and they come up with just an off-the-wall wine… you’re aware of that?

 Sabine: Yes, absolutely.

-Rick: They conceived it, like creating the instrumentation for a different musical composition.
+Rick: They conceived it, like creating the instrumentation for a different composition, a musical composition.

-Sabine: Yes that's right you really get that subtlety.
+Sabine: That’s right, you really get really that subtlety.

-Rick: Ah, I was thinking oboes and you were thinking French Horns.
+Rick: I was thinking oboes and you’ve got French Horns.
 Ha ha.